Rishit12/chocomilk/README.md

-this is the recipe of a simple glass of chocolate milk
+this is the recipe of a simple glass of chocolate milk serving one person